Ethanol-diesel - what options exist beyond ED95 and Diesohol?

 An interesting contradiction (or inconsistency) is the discussion that is going on and still going on regarding the requirements of lubrication, existing for a petrol pump and a diesel pump.
 If you say that it is necessary to have some lubrication in a petrol pump will many at once be critical to this, arguing that if it were so should the trade fuel (in this case gasoline), already be adapted with necessary lubrication.
 If one instead say that a diesel pump need a little less lubrication than pure diesel can achieve, so we encounter the same criticisms but in reverse form: If one reducing the lubrication just a bit will it jeopardize both the function and longevity of a diesel pump, injectors, etc.

 My opinion is that it's not such huge different between a petrol pump and a diesel pump.
-Even the petrol pump is supposed to actual increase the pressure a few bars - however not as a diesel pump that must deliver around 150 bar, but both structures are constructed of steel and if one studying the internal parts of a pump for gasoline so will one discover that it is about precision.
-It is the fuel film in a diesel-distributor pump metallic surfaces which allow the maintenance of a good lubrication, but it is the fuel pressure which ensures that lubrication progresses.
+Even the petrol pump is supposed to actual increase the pressure a few bars - however not as a modern diesel pump which in some cases peaks 2500 but usually around 1500 bar...
+Well, both of these structures are constructed of steel and if one studying the internal parts of a pump for gasoline so will one discover that it is about precision.
+It is the fuel film in a diesel-distributor pump metallic surfaces which allow the maintenance of a good lubrication, but it is the fuel pressure which insures that lubrication progresses.
 If this film is hindered by small particles in the fuel - then one have problems.
 The most common risk of getting into particles in the fuel is when the diesel is attacked by bacteria and so the life span will be reduced.
 The consensus of this: It may never form free water in a diesel tank!